skynet29/brainbot/hmi/README.md

 ## Services

-Services are object which are instanciated automatically by the framework when first needed.
+Services are javascript object which are instanciated automatically by the framework when first needed.

+Services may be configured at webapp startup in the **configReady** function before any controls creation.